Add capabilities and knowledge sources to your declarative agent

 Note

-If you're using Teams Toolkit and Visual Studio Code to create your agent, to enable web search, you add the WebSearch value to the capabilities property in your manifest reference.
+If you're using Teams Toolkit and Visual Studio Code to create your agent, to enable web search, you add the WebSearch value to the capabilities property in your manifest file.
 If you want to scope your web search to specific sites, add the sites property and specify up to four URLs, as shown in the following example.

 {